-Now that you’ve written your poster text and gathered your images, it's time to focus on planning the poster's layout — this includes choosing fonts and colors, and thinking about how the different elements of your poster will be laid out on the page.
+Once you’ve written your poster’s text and gathered the images you want to use, it's time to focus on planning the poster's layout — this includes choosing fonts and colors, and thinking about how the different elements of your poster will be laid out on the page.
 Determining these design details ahead of time can be helpful when you start creating the poster and adding content, as you won't need to make these decisions as you're attempting to lay out text and images.

 Typically, sans-serif fonts are used for the poster's title and headings, and serif fonts are used for body text.
 Serif text is easier to read when used for long passages of small text, while sans-serif font is easier to read when it's used for larger text, such as headings and titles.
 Making use of fonts from the two different families helps add contrast to your poster, and makes the headings stand out from the surrounding body text.